We are now less than four weeks from Autodesk University 2019!

 Reserve your space today to take advantage of our on-site testing lab at AU—sessions fill quickly.
 This is a free opportunity to take your exam.

 Dress business casual and comfortable.
 Remember this is a professional event where your peers and there are people you may want to network with.
 This is not the place to wear Bermuda shorts.
-Wear some fun socks and show off your funky style.
+Wear some fun socks and show off your funky style and consider compression socks so your legs don't feel like falling off at the end of the long walking days.

 Business Cards: Bring plenty of business cards to hand out to the people you may meet and want to follow up with.